CLIUtils/CLI11/README.md

 ## Formatting

 The job of formatting help printouts is delegated to a formatter callable object on Apps and Options.
-You are free to replace either formatter by calling `formatter(fmt)` on an `App` or `Option`.
+You are free to replace either formatter by calling `formatter(fmt)` on an `App`, where fmt is any copyable callable with the correct signature.
-CLI11 comes with a default App formatter functional, `AppFormatter`, and a default `OptionFormatter` as well.
-They are both customizable; you can set `label(key, value)` to replace the default labels like `REQUIRED`, and `column_width(n)` to set the width of the columns before you add the functional to the app or option.
+CLI11 comes with a default App formatter functional, `Formatter`.
+It is customizable; you can set `label(key, value)` to replace the default labels like `REQUIRED`, and `column_width(n)` to set the width of the columns before you add the functional to the app or option.
 You can also override almost any stage of the formatting process in a subclass of either formatter.
 If you want to make a new formatter from scratch, you can do that too; you just need to implement the correct signature.
-The first argument is a const pointer to the App or Option in question.
-The App formatter will get a `std::string` usage name as the second option, and both end with with a mode.
-Both formatters return a `std::string`.
+The first argument is a const pointer to the in question.
+The formatter will get a `std::string` usage name as the second option, and a `AppFormatMode` mode for the final option.
+It should return a `std::string`.

 The `AppFormatMode` can be `Normal`, `All`, or `Sub`, and it indicates the situation the help was called in. `Sub` is optional, but the default formatter uses it to make sure expanded subcommands are called with their own formatter since you can't access anything but the call operator once a formatter has been set.

-The `OptionFormatMode` also has three values, depending on the calling situation: `Positional`, `Optional`, and `Usage`.
-The default formatter uses these to print out the option in each of these situations.

 ## Subclassing